 - Do things your own way.
 Learning is important but ultimately it is taking action and finding your own way that’s needed.

-Will me sharing these actually help you?
-It’s up to you I guess!
-How much they will help partly depends on where you are at in your journey of being an entrepreneur.
-Honestly I think some of them may be the sort of thing you need to experience for them to fully sink in and help you going forward.
+How much the stories listed above will help partly depends on where you are at in your journey of being an entrepreneur.
+Some of them may be the sort of thing you need to experience for them to fully sink in and help you going forward.
 Others you can, and should, make a conscious effort with.